 These courses are a great new opportunity for anyone who is considering a career in parks or recreation, and who also happens to be an OHV enthusiast.
 It is a dream of most of us to be able join our work and play in some capacity, and having a minor degree in OHV Recreation can do just that.
 With that title on a resume, you will be looked up to as an expert in that field and will likely get the position you really want.

 A significant amount of effort went into developing this curricula and the NOHVCC was very involved in the process from the beginning.
 Our organization of course wants to see the best, most qualified individuals in charge of OHV programs throughout the country and these courses hit the bull’s-eye when it comes to achieving that goal.

 Named after the much-heralded early American Supreme Court Justice John Marshall, this state-supported University offers 2- and 4-year degrees.
 The Commission on Institutions of Higher Education of the North Central Association of Colleges and Schools accredits Marshall University as an institution of higher learning.

 Registration and admission information for the Marshall University OHV online courses on their website.
 The cost of tuition can change at any time.
-To the current rates are available at Marshall's online course webpage.
+To the current rates are available at Marshall's bursar's office.

 You may also contact:

 PO Box 5425